rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 ### `nohup` command

-`nohup` allows to launch a process independent of a connection.
+`nohup` allows the launching of a process independently of a connection.

 ```
 nohup command